quickjkee/eff-diff-edit/README.md

 **1.** _Domain adaptation setting_

 It firstly fine-tunes diffusion model using about 50 images to learn transformation.
 Then diffusion model applies learned transformation to any image.
-The entire procedure takes about **45 secs** (tested on A100)
+The entire procedure takes about **45 secs** and **7 GiB** (tested on NVIDIA A100)

 **2.** _Single image editing_

 Diffusion model fine-tunes using only single image provided by user.
 And then transforms the image.
 This setting takes about **4 secs**.
-But the first setting is more robust.

 This work uses diffusion models pretrained on Celeba-HQ, LSUN-Church, AFHQ-Dog and ImageNET datasets.